DOI10.47051/YVCP1548

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..3335 Plica umbra is listed in this category given its wide distribution, presumed stable populations, presence in protected areas, and adaptability to human-modified habitats.33 The most important threat for the long-term survival of some populations of this species is large-scale deforestation for agriculture and cattle raising.33 Since P. umbra is a strictly arboreal lizard, populations are not likely to survive in areas largely devoid of trees.8
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..3335 Plica umbra is listed in this category given its wide distribution, presumed stable populations, presence in protected areas, and adaptability to human-modified habitats.33 The most important threat to some populations is large-scale deforestation for agriculture and cattle ranching.33 Since P. umbra is a strictly arboreal lizard, populations are not likely to survive in areas largely devoid of trees.8

-Distribution: Plica umbra is widely distributed throughout the Amazon basin in Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname and Venezuela.7 In Ecuador, this lizard has been recorded at elevations ranging between 180 and 722 m (Fig. 2).
+Distribution: Plica umbra is widely distributed throughout the Amazon basin in Bolivia, Brazil, Colombia, Ecuador (Fig. 2), French Guiana, Guyana, Peru, Suriname and Venezuela.

 Distribution of Plica umbra in Ecuador